-EditFlow is a web application supporting the peer-review workflow of research journals — a powerful and intuitive web application, backed by our prompt customer service.
-It automates the routine aspects of publishing, offers a streamlined and powerful interface, and saves you time and energy.
+EditFlow is a software service for managing the submission and peer-review workflows of research journals — a powerful and intuitive web application, backed by our prompt customer service.
+It automates the routine aspects of publishing, offers a streamlined and direct interface, and saves you time and energy.

 EditFlow is ideal for journals with collaborative decision-making — it presents a bird’s-eye view of the journal’s whole pipeline, then quickly gets out of your way so you can dig in and do your work efficiently.

 Our software service is well suited to most processes of selection by peer review, and can be further customized to fit your needs and procedures.
 In particular, EditFlow makes it easy to implement and manage complex editorial workflows (bi-cameral editorial board, voting, sectioning by subject areas, etc).

 We’re also proud of the quality of our prompt and competent customer support, provided directly by the actual programmers who work on EditFlow.
 We’re an email away from users, ready to provide help, implement customizations, or guide you by screen-sharing and video-chat.